Generic372/warehouse-app/README.md

 * Open Android Studio and select: Open Existing Project
 * Navigate to the directory where project is loacted and select.
 HURRAY!

+# COMMITING CODE WITH LINK TO ISSUE NUMBER
+* Please read about linking issue numbers with your PR here: https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue

 # ROLES
 * UI Developer – Seyi
 * MVC – Seyi / Kong / Justin (if you see a UI [maybe a button] you want to add, add via MVC workflow)